Clement-muriithi/CookstoveMS/README.md

 4.open the terminal and cd to client> cd .\Client\
 5. then> npm run dev
 6. add another terminal tab and cd server> cd .\Server\
 7. then> npm run start

-Run the commands and create a relationship between table category id and table employee category id.
+Database Structure;
+The PostgreSQL database for this project name is cookstoves and includes the following tables: admin,category, cookstove, employee

+CREATE DATABASE cookstoves;

 CREATE TABLE admin (
 id SERIAL PRIMARY KEY,